NeWildeSache/SAT-Lab/README.md

 This module contains all solvers and some necessary util functions.

 ### tasks
-This module contains all the tasks of the different lab sessions.
+This folder contains all the tasks of the different lab sessions.

 ### benchmarks.ipynb and test_solver.py
-benchmarks does a statistical analysis of different solvers and therefore fulfills the tasks at the end of every lab session and the lab 11. test_solver.py contains a class that facilitates the analyses in the benchmarks notebook
+benchmarks does a statistical analysis of different solvers and therefore fulfills the tasks at the end of every lab session and the lab 11. test_solver.py contains a class that facilitates the analyses in the benchmarks notebook.

 ## Getting started
 To run all code, it would be advisable to install a fresh python environment and include all packages specified in the requirements.txt or environment.yml file.
 This can be automatically done using pip: